 Discover our rich history, variety of accommodations, award-winning wineries, world-class dining, unique shopping, a multitude of activities, and of course, awe-inspiring scenery!
-Here in the Piedmont region, find Central Virginia’s hidden gem of Greater Gordonsville perfectly situated.
+Here in the Piedmont region, discover Central Virginia’s hidden gem of Greater Gordonsville.

-Walk in the footsteps of early notables of the day!
-Like Governor James Barbour, Explorer Meriwether Lewis, Jack Jouett, President George Washington, President Thomas Jefferson, President James Madison, President James Monroe, President Zachary Taylor, Lieutenant Colonel George Custer, General Stonewall Jackson, General Robert E. Lee, Colonel John S. Mosby, the Comte de Rochambeau, the Marquis de Lafayette, and the du Ponts.
+Walk in the footsteps of early notables of the day such as presidents George Washington, Thomas Jefferson, James Madison, James Monroe, and Zachary Taylor, other notables include Governor James Barbour, Explorer Meriwether Lewis, Jack Jouett, George Custer, Stonewall Jackson, Robert E. Lee, John S. Mosby, the Comte de Rochambeau, the Marquis de Lafayette, and the du Ponts.
 The times have changed, but not the continuing allure of Greater Gordonsville.
-So, decompress from the routine everyday, by planning your visit today!
+So, decompress from the everyday routine by planning your visit today!

-A century later, our culinary acclaim grows with Restaurant Pomme, drawing customers from far and wide, for authentic, classic French dining.
+A century later, our culinary acclaim grows with Restaurant Rochambeau, drawing customers from far and wide, for authentic, classic French cuisine.
 In addition, award-winning, mouth-watering barbeque attracts a dedicated following to the BBQ Exchange.
-Don’t forget the sides, like mac and cheese, collard greens, and hush puppies!

-Be sure to indulge in sweet German pastries and coffee made fresh daily at Krecek Kakes and to cap off savory selections, purchase delicious candies handmade at Jill’s Candy Cottage.
+Be sure to indulge in sweet German pastries and coffee made fresh daily at Krecek Kakes.

 Just thirty minutes from Charlottesville, Greater Gordonsville garners visitors from Richmond to Washington, D.C., and beyond.
 Upon arrival, you will experience a blend of southern tradition and European panache, with shops and restaurants among the finest anywhere.